 Thesis downloads in British Library EThOS (e-theses online service) – presents the projection of the number of thesis downloads from Spiral on the EThOS platform

 This is the third of a series of blog posts by Imperial’s Open Access Team for OA Week.
-Our first post on Publisher Problems can be found here, and our second post on Accepted Manuscript definitions can be found here.
+You can also read our first post on Publisher Problems, and our second post on Accepted Manuscript definitions.

 This blog post is directed to our Open Access colleagues in Higher Education.